Doctor of Ministry

 Program Goals

-- To enhance students’ ability to do research in ministry and to introduce new insights and proposals for future ministry.
+• Be able to do research in ministry and introduce new insights and proposals for future ministry.

 Admission Requirements

-- The possession of the M.Div. degree or its educational equivalent. with a GPA of 3.00 or above from an accredited school; and
+• The possession of the Master of Divinity degree or its educational equivalent with a GPA of 3.00 or above from an institution recognized by LTS (for a person with a Bachelor of Theology degree or equivalent and another relevant theological master’s degree will also be considered); and

-- At least five years of full-time experience in ministry subsequent to the first graduate theological degree; and
+• At least five years of full-time experience in ministry subsequent to the first graduate theological degree.

 Language Requirement

-- Students are expected to have sufficient English knowledge for studying at the graduate level.
+Students are expected to have sufficient English knowledge for studying at a graduate-level.

 Area of Emphasis